Nexus-Mods/NexusMods.App/docs/games/0002-StardewValley.md

 │  ├─ Mod C
 ```

 This grouping is completely optional and has no functional difference to a flat directory structure.
 SMAPI supports this nesting to help manual modding.
+Additionally, mods like [SVE](https://www.nexusmods.com/stardewvalley/mods/3753) which use multiple content pack frameworks, come with grouped mods for easier management.

 If a mod doesn't have any special uninstall instructions (likely game related), the mod folder can just be deleted.
 A folder can also be _disabled_ by adding a dot in front of the folder name: `.Mod A`.
 Folders starting with a dot are ignored by SMAPI.